Georgia to Texas Car Shipping

 Vehicle Type

-Standard sedans cost less to ship than SUVs or trucks between Georgia and Texas.
-Larger vehicles require more trailer space, increase fuel consumption, and limit carrier options.
+Sedans and compact cars cost less to ship than SUVs or trucks on the Georgia-Texas route.
+Larger vehicles require more trailer space, add weight that increases fuel consumption, and some carriers can’t accommodate oversized trucks.

 Traffic Considerations